adikmr5/drumk/README.md

 # drumk
-## An Javascript application to play drums with keyboard
+## A Javascript application to play drums with keyboard